RRFayad/typescript-course/README.md

 #### 29. Function Types and Callbacks

+- If I declare the callback returns void, but in the end it returns something, it will compile anyway, but, the return should not be used

 ```
 function addAndHandle(n1: number, n2: number, cb: (num: number) => void) {    // the 'void' declares that we will not use any possible return
   const result = n1 + n2;